 Auto Occupancy and Time-of-Day (TOD), which can be classified as subsets of the Mode Choice step, converts the person trips that are calculated from the mode choice stage into vehicle trips and separates these vehicle mode trips into various TOD periods.
-The conversion into vehicle trips and TOD are based on auto-occupancy and TOD modeling factors respectively.
+The conversion into vehicle trips and TOD are based on auto-occupancy and TOD modeling factor.
 The finalized product from the Mode Choice step is a number of tables representing vehicle mode trip categories by time periods.
-The illustration below shows a simplified view of this process:
+Figure 8-5 shows a simplified view of the process.

-Mode Choice, along with auto occupancy and Time-of-Day modeling, factors, and parameters are developed based on data provided in part by the 2004-2005 Comprehensive Household Travel Data Collection Program / MI Travel Counts I program and the Urban Model Improvement Program (UMIP), both of which were conducted by MDOT.
+Mode Choice, along with auto occupancy and Time-of-Day modeling, factors, and parameters are developed based on data provided in part by the 2004-2005 Comprehensive Household Travel Data Collection Program/MI Travel Counts program and the Urban Model Improvement Program (UMIP), both were conducted by MDOT.

-Traffic Assignment:
+Traffic Assignment

 Traffic (or "Trip") Assignment is the final step in the traditional four-step TDFM process.
-In this step, trips (i.e. vehicle-based trips, by vehicle mode, and by TOD period) are assigned to a "route" on the model road network between each TAZ origin and TAZ destination.
-Traffic assignment uses the underlying principle of a TDFM that trip makers will use the "best" route, based on travel time.
-Travel time is calculated as a function of the link distance and speed, and is one of the determining factors when assigning trips to the model road network.
-It is developed using the following equation:
+Trips assigned to a "route" on the model road network between each TAZ origin and destination.
+Traffic assignment uses the underlying principle of a TDFM that trip makers will use the "best" route, based on travel time, is developed using the equation in Figure 8-6.